International Social Work: An Italian Perspective

 - Visit social service agencies in Italy that address mental health, children and family, and immigration issues

-- Program includes excursions to Lake Como and Rome
+- Program includes excursions to Bergamo, Lake Como and Rome

 This 12-day program offers students the opportunity to gain an international perspective on social work through lectures, field trips to social service agencies, and presentations by social work faculty from the Università Cattolica del Sacro Cuore.
 The program will focus on the political, economic, and historical context of Italy as it impacts social work education and the delivery of social services.
 Students will visit social service agencies that address mental health, social work with children and families, public health, government and community-based social work practice, aging, and immigration issues.
 In addition to daily seminars and site visits, students will have the opportunity to travel to significant cultural and historical sites in Milan, Florence and the Lake Como region.